parin-rungpattarathakun/Plaimanas07/README.md

 # Plaimanas07

-This is the open-source font project for **Plaimanas07**, designed by Cadson Demak.
+Plaimanas07 is an open-source typeface project, commissioned by Plaimanas Industries and designed by Cadson Demak and Parin Rungpattarathakun.

 ## Repository structure